philtoms/short-circuit/README.md

 `short-circuit` is a cut down version of dom-circuit with element binding code stripped out leaving a tight, consistent state machine that organizes complex application logic into signal states.

-Like its bigger brother, `short-circuit` acts like a live circuit where input signals drive state change through reducers into output signals. output signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.
+Like its bigger brother, `short-circuit` acts like a live circuit where input signals drive state change through reducers into output signals.
+Output signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.

 The following example leaves out the application render and item handling logic of a TODO application and focuses on the state changes that might be expected when these two aspects are brought together.